MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

     * Rust is cross-platform by default: works on Windows, Mac OS, and Linux, across multiple different CPU architectures, without much compilation fuss.
     * The modules and crates system makes it easy to split your code into distinct modular components, and `cargo` handles all of the compilation for you.
     * Rust's safety guarantees can significantly reduce the occurrence of crashes and reduces the time needed for debugging.
+* We want to help build a new independent and open source audio development ecosystem from the ground up, and thus we will use no JUCE-based libraries.

 # Goals
 (*TODO*)